Neuroscience and Mental Well-being: Key Strategies for Brain Optimization

 Neuroscience and mental health are interlinked.
-If you want to treat your mental illness, here are some key strategies for your brain-wellness.
+If you want to address your mental illness, here are some key strategies for your brain-wellness.

 Look around (like, literally look around or scan your timeline or Twitter feed).
 You may have noticed that we’re making huge strides in destigmatizing mental illness, and that’s fantastic.
-The importance of treating your mental health as you would your physical health is a pretty well-accepted principle.
-It’s becoming less taboo to talk openly about therapy and mental illness.
+The importance of caring for your mental health as you would your physical health is a pretty well-accepted principle.
+It’s becoming less taboo to talk openly about clinical support and mental health challenges.
 All signs point to the fact that we’re prioritizing self-care, and that’s awesome.

 But when it comes to actually being mentally well, we’re a little murky on the follow-through.
-There’s no shortage of self-care strategies out there, but not everyone has the time and money to spend on a wellness retreat or horse therapy or crystals that may or may not chill you out.
+There’s no shortage of self-care strategies out there, but not everyone has the time and money to spend on a wellness retreat or equine-assisted approaches or crystals that may or may not chill you out.

 This year, on World Mental Health Day, I’ve culled some of the most impactful and least intimidating ways to take care of your mental health so that it becomes something we do—not just something we talk about.